Bile Duct Cancer VA Claims: Veterans of the Vietnam War & Cholangiocarcinoma

 How Does Cholangiocarcinoma Affect Vietnam Veterans?

-Another risk factor for cholangiocarcinoma is past infection with tiny parasitic worms called river flukes, which are found in the freshwaters of Southeast Asia.
+Another risk factor for cholangiocarcinoma is past infection with tiny parasitic worms called liver flukes, which are found in the freshwaters of Southeast Asia.
 The presence of liver flukes is ten times higher in Southeast Asia than anywhere else in the world.
 People can become infected by eating raw or undercooked fish that have these parasites.
-Then, once eaten, the liver flukes grow to adulthood inside the human biliary duct system causing infection that can lead to bile duct cancer.
+Then, once eaten, the liver flukes grow to adulthood inside the human biliary duct system, causing infection that can lead to bile duct cancer.
 Opisthorchis verrini is the most common type of this parasite found in Vietnam.

 This is significant because there is a possibility that veterans who ate raw or undercooked freshwater fish during their service in Southeast Asia, such as Vietnam War veterans, might have been infected and later developed cholangiocarcinoma as a result.
 According to its website, VA is not currently aware of any studies that show bile duct cancer occurs more often in Vietnam veterans than in other groups of people.
 However, it is important to be aware of the risk of exposure due to service in Southeast Asia.